transducens/url2lang/README.md

 ## Acknowledgements

-This work has been co-funded by the Conselleria de Innovación, Universidades, Ciencia y Sociedad Digital (Generalitat Valenciana) and the European Social Fund as part of the thesis research project granted to Cristian García Romero (CIACIF/2021/365).
-The work has also been funded by the Spanish Ministry of Science and Innovation (MCIN), the Spanish Research Agency (AEI/10.13039/501100011033) and the European Regional Development Fund A way to make Europe as part of the research project [Lightweight neural translation technologies for low-resource languages (LiLowLa)](https://transducens.dlsi.ua.es/lilowla/) (PID2021-127999NB-I00).
+Work co-funded by the Conselleria de Innovación, Universidades, Ciencia y Sociedad Digital (Generalitat Valenciana) and the European Social Fund through grant CIACIF/2021/365, and by the Spanish Ministry of Science and Innovation (MCIN), the Spanish Research Agency (AEI/10.13039/501100011033) and the European Regional Development Fund A way to make Europe through project grant PID2021-127999NB-I00.

 ![European Social Fund](img/logo-FSE.jpg)